aws-asean-builders/aws-summit2019-techfest/module-4/README.md

 ### Deploy the API

 Now, our API has been created, but it's yet to be deployed anywhere.
-To deploy our API, we must first create a deployment and indicate which **stage** the deployment is fore.
+To deploy our API, we must first create a deployment and indicate which **stage** the deployment is for.
 A stage is a named reference to a deployment, which is a snapshot of the API.
 You use a Stage to manage and optimize a particular deployment.
 For example, you can set up stage settings to enable caching, customize request throttling, configure logging, define stage variables or attach a canary release for testing.
 We will call our stage `prod`.
 To create a deployment for the prod stage, execute the following CLI command:

 ```bash
 aws apigateway create-deployment --rest-api-id REPLACE_ME_API_ID --stage-name prod